 It’s time worn advice but do shop around.
 Even as prices go up there is still good and bad relative value to be had.
 Do please try the AA while you are at it.

-Why is the price going up so much?
+Why is the price of car insurance going up so much?

 There are a few things going on, some of which are understandable and some that are less so.
 Traffic volumes have increased rapidly, thus resulting in more crashes and more exposure.
 There is also evidence to suggest that the cost of settling claims for injuries is growing.
 Fraud is a huge issue in the insurance industry, and one that has been tolerated for too long but is in fact driving up typical policies by at least €50.
 Levies are also included in policies to cover previous disasters such as the Quinn collapse, which resulted in a 5% increase.